thrackle-io/rules-engine/docs/src/src/application/AppManager.sol/contract.AppManager.md

 ### registerToken

 *This function allows the devs to register their token contract addresses.
-This keeps everything in sync and will aid with the token factory*
+This keeps everything in sync and will aid with the token factory and application level balance checks.*

 ```solidity